DUNE-DAQ/flxlibs/docs/Configuring-the-EMU.md

 ```

+### Fanout selector between real and emulated links
+The fanout selector tool is called `femu` that can toggle the emulator mode on and off.

-Then toggle the fanout selector to use the emulated links instead of the optical links:
+In order to toggle the fanout selector to use the emulated links instead of the optical links:
 ```
 femu -d 0 -e
 femu -d 0 -e